stevenharman/stevenharman.github.io/_drafts/verbose_shell_scripts_for_future_you.md

 ## Short Options are Good.

-Off the bat, they're more terse.
+They're more terse.
 Literally, they are less to type, less to read, and _smaller_.

 These can be desirable traits when writing a one-off commands in your shell.
-You less to type, so you can execute your command sooner.
+With less to type you can execute your command sooner.
 Seems Good™️.

 A drawback of this terseness is a decrease in readability and increase in cognitive load.
-They are both more difficult for a human (or at least _this_ human) to parse and translate into a "name" for the option.
+That is to say, they are more difficult for a human (or at least _this_ human) to parse and internally translate into a meaningful "name."
 Consider again the example I opened with:

 ```console